mattrips/scratchPad/Protocol Conformance.md

 In this case, visible means _____.

 #### 1.3.7 Line of Inheritance
-With respect to a type declared to conform to a protocol,
+With respect to a protocol that inherits from another protocol, the inheriting protocol inherits the

 #### 1.3.8 Conflicting Implementations
 If